uesg21221/uesgs-arras/features.md

 ## Fixes

-* Turrets no longer shoot multiple times as fast.
+* Turrets no longer shoot multiple times as fast than intended.
 * Entities with 0 body damage don't get assist credit when they happen to ram something as it dies.
 * Entities now die if they are dead but are touching a rock.
 * Gun.settings no longer is tied to the gun's definition.